TJCampo/githubPortfolio/README.md

 ## Our Projects
-Here is a list of the game me and the class made together this semester.
+Here is a list of the programs me and the class made together this semester.

 ### Adventure Game